wamp-proto/wamp-proto/docs/intro.rst

 ------------------------

-Using WAMP you can build distributed systems out of application components which are loosely coupled and communicate in (soft) real-time:
+Using WAMP you can build distributed systems out of application components which are loosely coupled and communicate in (soft) real-time.

+In the demo below, cursor position data from one box is sent via a WAMP router (Crossbar.io) instance hosted in AWS.

 .. raw:: html